-We are delighted to be shortlisted for a Housing Design Award for Latheram House - a later living development for Lifestory carefully integrated into Cheltenham’s central conservation area.
+We are excited to be shortlisted for a Housing Design Award for Latheram House - a later living development for Lifestory carefully integrated into Cheltenham’s central conservation area.
 Inspired by the town’s historic courtyards and cloisters, the project opens up a new public thoroughfare, connecting it to the town centre via a sequence of theatrical hidden spaces, for residents and the public.

 The development sits alongside the refurbished Grade II listed, John Dower House, the town’s original, early-19th Century spa guest house, with the new buildings (hidden mid urban block), delivering 68 later living dwellings.
 These define a series of new landscaped courtyards, and a central tranquil reflecting pool.